globocom/glogadmin-cli/README.md

 Please run the *help* command for more detailed information about all the client features.

+    glogcli --help

     Options:
-  -se, --source-environment TEXT  The Graylog source environment -te, --target-environment TEXT  The Graylog target environment -sh, --source-host TEXT         The Graylog node's source host -th, --target-host TEXT         The Graylog node's target host -su, --source-username TEXT     The source Graylog username -tu, --target-username TEXT     The target Graylog username -sp, --source-password TEXT     The source Graylog user password -tp, --target-password TEXT     The target Graylog user password --source-port INTEGER           The source Graylog port (default: 80) --target-port INTEGER           The target Graylog port (default: 80) --import-roles                  Imports the Roles and its Streams from the
+      -se, --source-environment TEXT  The Graylog source environment -te, --target-environment TEXT  The Graylog target environment -sh, --source-host TEXT         The Graylog node's source host -th, --target-host TEXT         The Graylog node's target host -su, --source-username TEXT     The source Graylog username -tu, --target-username TEXT     The target Graylog username -sp, --source-password TEXT     The source Graylog user password -tp, --target-password TEXT     The target Graylog user password --source-port INTEGER           The source Graylog port (default: 80) --target-port INTEGER           The target Graylog port (default: 80) --import-roles                  Imports the Roles and its Streams from the source to the target
-                                  source to the target --import-inputs                 Imports the Inputs and its Extractors from the source to the target --update                        Force update of resources like Roles, Streams, Inputs and Extractors --help                          Show this message and exit.
+      --import-inputs                 Imports the Inputs and its Extractors from the source to the target
+      --update                        Force update of resources like Roles, Streams, Inputs and Extractors
+      --help                          Show this message and exit